waynodiablo/Oystercard/pills/final_project_presentations.md

 * By Friday afternoon, please send your coach:
   * The link to your slides on slides.com
   * A link to your demo video.
 (This way I can have it downloaded on my machine in case the internet dies.)

+### Remote students:

+* We will be presenting over youtube live.
+This has a lower maximum occupancy than Zoom, so teams will need to rotate into the hangout when it is their turn to present.

+* You will make the presentation by sharing your screen.

+* Please make your slides on a cloud-based service such as slides.com so that if one person's internet goes down, someone else can pick up and carry on.

+* Have 1 person designated to run the slides / videos - but have a backup if their internet goes down.

+* We will have an extra practice run to ensure everyone is happy with the technology.